b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 ---

+As with a `Vector` also here you must pay attention to proper indexing.

-OK, enough about the variables, we will learn more about them as we discuss other topics throughout the book.
+OK, enough about the variables, time to check functions.

 ## Functions {#sec:julia_language_functions}